-Treatment for Pediatric Molluscum Contagiosum in Orlando
+Treatment for Pediatric Molluscum Contagiosum

 Pediatric molluscum is a skin infection caused by a virus called Molluscum contagiosum.
 As you’ve probably guessed from the name, it’s contagious.
 The symptoms of pediatric molluscum are round, raised bumps.
 They usually have a little indentation on the top, and range in size from a pinhead to pencil eraser.
 Normally, these bumps are flesh-colored, but they can be red and inflamed, and they most often appear on the face or neck, arms or armpits, or the tops of hands.